-The movement of people across international and domestic borders has enormous implications for growth and welfare in both origin and destination locations.
-According to the United Nations, more than 215 million people live outside their country of birth, and over 700 million migrate within their own country.
-In the coming decades, demographic forces, globalization, and climate change will increase migration pressures both within and across borders, and this in turn will increase the demand for payments and remittances worldwide.
+The movement of people across international and domestic borders has enormous implications for growth and welfare.
+According to the United Nations, more than 232 million people lived outside their country of birth in 2013, and over 700 million had migrated within their own country.
+Given these demographic forces, there is significant worldwide demand for services that enable people to send payments and remittances.
 There is a growing consensus that a well-functioning payment and remittance ecosystem plays a critical role in enhancing financial inclusion and poverty reduction.

-Topic Contact: Wameek Noor
+Contact: Wameek Noor